y4code/liverpool-uni-course-collector/README.md

 The program will create a directory named `artifacts` in the current directory and save the CSV files of the course information in that directory.

-## Master's Program Index Page
+## University of Liverpool Postgraduate Taught Master's Programs
-The master's program index page of the University of Liverpool can be found at the following URL: [University of Liverpool Master's Programs](https://www.liverpool.ac.uk/study/postgraduate-taught/courses/).
+The master's program index page of the University of Liverpool can be found at the following URL: [University of Liverpool Postgraduate Taught Master's Programs](https://www.liverpool.ac.uk/study/postgraduate-taught/courses/).
 This page lists all of the postgraduate taught master's programs offered by the university.

 ## Artifacts
 The artifacts of the Liverpool University Course Collector program can be found in the `./artifacts` directory.
 This directory contains the CSV files with the information collected on the postgraduate taught master's programs offered by the University of Liverpool.